 Note that not every button is a designated call-to-action.
 Sometimes you just need a button, like in your comment form.
 Nevertheless, that button should look like a button!
 In this post, I’ll discuss five types of buttons and give you my opinion as a full-time web surfer on these.

 I found a really nice article on how to style buttons for your 2004 website.
-I think default buttons should be just that.
-Ancient, old, and in a museum.
+While these buttons look and feel like buttons, and might even take you back to more nostalgic times, let’s leave them there.
+They’re ancient, old, and belong in a museum.
 Not on your website.
-I hesitate when I have to fill out a form that has that old styling.
-It makes you wonder whether the form is safe and your data won’t be collected by Nigerian princes with loads of leftover lolly.
-It’s default, it’s a button, but come on, you can do much better than that.
+I always hesitate when I have to fill out a form that has that old styling.
+It makes you wonder whether the form is safe and your data won’t be collected by people you don’t want getting their hands on it.
+It’s default, it’s definitely a button, but come on, you can do much better than that.

 Flat buttons are like colored squares or rectangles with words on them.
 It might be a banner or could just be emphasized words.
-I know flat design is very popular and a lot of you designers out there like the button that fits the design, and stands out by color.
-I think we’re going to look back on this 10 years from now and wonder why we used these.
-Not saying flat buttons are wrong per se, but I like my buttons to look like buttons:
+I know flat design has been popular for quite some time now.
+And a lot of you designers out there like the button because it’s easier to make it fit your design.
+But I think we’re going to look back on this 10 years from now and wonder why we ever used these.
+Not saying flat buttons are wrong per se, but I like my buttons to look like buttons.
+To have them mimic a real-life object:

 The first one (top left) is the flat button that looks like a banner.
-I even used 234×60 pixels -remember that banner size?
 The top right one is a slight improvement.
 Rounded corners make it look a tad bit more like a button.
 The bottom left one is even better: a raised button.
-The shading indicates that it is possible to click.
+The shadow conveys depth, indicating that it is possible to click it.
 And for conversion reasons, I’ve added some additional trust to the last one.
 This probably works when it’s the main call-to-action on your website, but is unnecessary for form buttons.
 I’d rather add a nice testimonial below these form buttons to enhance trust.

-In the post I did last week, these were mentioned related to ghost banners.
-Ghost buttons seem to be the no-go button for UX designers at the moment, and I understand why.
+While ghost buttons (or outlined buttons) seem to be used more often in UX design, I wouldn’t exactly encourage using them.
+This, for the same reasons I wouldn’t use flat buttons.
 UXMag has some great examples of ghost buttons.
-I especially like the Integra example, as that website actually looks impressive, almost game-like.
+I especially like the Haruki Murakami example, as that website actually looks impressive.
 Here’s a still:

-There’s a second element that is important here.
-It’s not so much about how the initial button looks like for the visitor, but it’s about hovering a button and finding that nothing changes.
-Is it a button, or perhaps not.
-Now I have to click to find out if that thing that looks like a button is actually a button.
+There’s a second element (or dimension) that is important here.
+It’s not so much about how the initial button looks like for the visitor, it’s about how it interacts.
+It’s about hovering a button and finding that nothing changes.
+Is it a button, or perhaps not?
+I have to actually click it to find out if that thing that looks like a button is actually a button.
 Hm.
 People tend to hesitate before clicking and using one-state buttons without a designed hover-state will only make them hesitate more.

 Adding a hover-state can be as simple as underlining the words on your button, or changing the background color.
 Or both.

-- Make it look like a button (size, shape, color).
+- Make it look like a button (size, shape, color, depth).

 - Add a clear message of what happens after the click.

-- Mind the order and position of buttons.
+- Mind the order and position (placement) of buttons.

 Bonus link: How button color contrast guides users to action.